 Latest update

 The West African nation of Togo is grappling with severe food insecurity, and the lives of Togolese children in poverty are under threat.
-Food prices have risen by as much as 87 per cent in the past year, according to the World Food Programme.
-In desperation, many caregivers have no choice but to sell their assets to provide the family’s next meal, only to purchase less food for more money.
+Food prices have risen rapidly and, in desperation, many caregivers have no choice but to sell their assets to provide the family’s next meal, only to purchase less food for more money.

 The local church in Togo has been leading a response to the global food crisis that has seen many children recover from malnutrition through the provision of food packs.
 Our local church partners are currently focusing on increasing the income of caregivers through livelihood training, so they are best equipped to provide for their families.